TroelsMortensen/RayTracing/README.md

 See how you can read this as:
 * Create an empty bitmap
-* Then map the image onto the bitmap
+* Then map the image onto the bitmap (the Image is my own type)
 * And finally the save the bitmap to png.

-`Then()` and `Finally` are mapping functions, an idea from functional programming.
+`Then()` and `Finally` are "mapping" functions, an idea from functional programming.
 The implementations are in Core/Tooling/BaseExtentions.

-The "main-function" is then supported by a bunch of functions.
+The "main-function" is then supported by a bunch of single-expression-functions.
 For example:

 ```csharp
 private static Bitmap CreateEmptyBitmap(Image image) =>